SSoelvsten/adiar/README.md

 git submodule update --init --recursive
 ```

-One also needs a _C++_ compiler of ones choice.
-All development has currently
+One also needs a _C++_ compiler that supports the _17_ standard.
+All development
-been with the _gcc_ compiler, so we cannot guarantee other compilers will work
+has currently been with the _gcc_ compiler, so we cannot guarantee other
-out-of-the-box.
-The project is built with _CMake_ and has dependencies on the
+compilers will work out-of-the-box.
+The project is built with _CMake_ and has
-_Boost Library_.
-On Ubuntu 18+ you can obtain all these with the following
+dependencies on the _Boost Library_.
+On Ubuntu 20+ you can obtain all these with
-commands.
+the following commands.

 ```bash
 apt install g++ cmake libboost-all-dev